-SINGAPORE - Mandatory insurance for work-related injuries will provide higher maximum payouts and cover around 300,000 more workers, under a new law passed in Parliament on Tuesday (Sept 3).
+SINGAPORE - An additional 300,000 more workers will be covered under mandatory insurance for work-related injuries while maximum payouts will be raised, under a new law passed in Parliament on Tuesday (Sept 3).

 Employees placed on light duties owing to work injuries will also receive their regular pay - as though they were on medical leave - for up to two weeks, while companies with poor safety records may face higher insurance premiums when more information is available to insurers.